CodeMode1/llm_engineering_notes/llm_engineering_notes.md

 ![alt text](image-26.png)

 ## Hugging Face Models

+Looking at the lower level API of Transformers - the models that wrap PyTorch code for the transformers themselves.
+**"The transformers themselves"** refers to the **transformer neural network architectures**.
+These are the core deep learning models that perform tasks such as natural language processing, translation, summarization, etc.
+"The models that wrap PyTorch code" refers to classes or wrappers that make it easier to use these architectures in PyTorch.

 - Running inference on open-source models
 - Quantization (reducing weights of models)
 - Model internals (peek at PyTorch layers -> transformers)
 - Streaming

 ![alt text](image-27.png)

 Quantization: